Taming-the-BEAST/Prior-selection/README.md

 # Background
 In the Bayesian analysis of sequence data, priors play an important role.
-When wrongly selected, the runs may take very long to converge, not converge at all or cause a bias in the inferred trees and model parameters.
-Selection of proper priors and starting values is crucial and can be a difficult exercise at the start.
+When priors are not specified correctly it may cause runs to take very long to converge, not converge at all or cause a bias in the inferred trees and model parameters.
+Selection of proper priors and starting values is crucial and can be a difficult exercise in the beginning.
 It is not always easy to pick a proper model of tree generation (tree prior), substitution model, molecular clock model or the prior distribution for an unknown parameter.

 The molecular clock model aims to estimate the substitution rate of the data.
 It is important to understand under which circumstances to use which model and when molecular calibration works.
-This will help the investigator determine which estimates of parameters can be trusted and which can not.
+This will help the investigator determine which estimates of parameters can be trusted and which cannot.

 In this tutorial, we will explore how priors are selected and how molecular clock calibration works using the H3N2 influenza A data from the flu virus spreading in the USA in 2009.

 # Programs used in this Exercise

-### BEAST - Bayesian Evolutionary Analysis Sampling Trees
+### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees

-BEAST version 2.4.2 {% cite Bouckaert2014 --file Prior-selection/master-refs %}.
+BEAST2 is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees.
+This tutorial is written for BEAST v{{ page.beastversion }} {% cite Bouckaert2014 --file Prior-selection/master-refs %}.

 ### BEAUti - Bayesian Evolutionary Analysis Utility

-To help us to specify the XML file for BEAST.
+BEAUti is a graphical user interface tool for generating BEAST2 XML configuration files.

 ### Tracer

 Tracer ([http://tree.bio.ed.ac.uk/software/tracer](http://tree.bio.ed.ac.uk/software/tracer)) is used to summarize the posterior estimates of the various parameters sampled by the Markov Chain.
-This program can be used for visual inspection and assessment of convergence.
-It helps to quickly view median estimate and 95% credible intervals (which approximate the 95% highest posterior density intervals) of the parameters, and calculates the effective sample sizes (ESS) of parameters.
-It also helps to visualise potential parameter correlations.
+This program can be used for visual inspection and to assess convergence.
+It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
+It can also be used to investigate potential parameter correlations.
+We will be using Tracer v{{ page.tracerversion }}.

 ### TreeAnnotator

 TreeAnnotator is used to summarize the posterior sample of trees to produce a maximum clade credibility tree.
-It is also useful to summarize and visualise the posterior estimates of other tree parameters (e.g. node height).
+It is also useful to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).

 ### FigTree

-FigTree is a program for viewing trees and producing publication-quality figures.
-It can interpret the node-annotations created on the summary trees by TreeAnnotator, allowing the user to display node-based statistics (e.g. posterior probabilities) ([http://tree.bio.ed.ac.uk/software/figtree](http://tree.bio.ed.ac.uk/software/figtree)).
+FigTree ([http://tree.bio.ed.ac.uk/software/figtree](http://tree.bio.ed.ac.uk/software/figtree)) is a program for viewing trees and producing publication-quality figures.
+It can interpret the node-annotations created on the summary trees by TreeAnnotator, allowing the user to display node-based statistics (e.g. posterior probabilities).
+We will be using FigTree v{{ page.figtreeversion }}.

 # Practical: H3N2 flu dynamics - heterochronous data
-In this tutorial, we will estimate the rate of evolution from a set of virus sequences which have been isolated either at one point in time (homochronous) or at different points in time (heterochronous or time-stamped data).
-We use the hemagglutinin (HA) gene of the H3N2 strain spreading across America along the pandemic H1N1 virus in 2009 {% cite cdc2009 --file Prior-selection/master-refs %}.
+In this tutorial, we will estimate the rate of evolution from a set of virus sequences that have been isolated either at one point in time (homochronous) or at different points in time (heterochronous or time-stamped data).
+We use the hemagglutinin (HA) gene of the H3N2 strain spreading across America alongside the pandemic H1N1 virus in 2009 {% cite cdc2009 --file Prior-selection/master-refs %}.

-The aim of this tutorial is to obtain estimates for:
+The aim of this tutorial is to obtain estimates for the:

--  the rate of molecular evolution
+-  rate of molecular evolution
--  the phylogenetic relationships with measures of internal node heights
+-  phylogenetic relationships with measures of internal node heights
--  the date of the most recent common ancestor of the sampled virus sequences.
+-  date of the most recent common ancestor of the sampled virus sequences.

-More general aim of this tutorial is:
+The more general aim of this tutorial is to:

--  to understand how to set the priors and why this is important
+-  understand how to set priors and why this is important
--  to understand why and when the rate of evolution can be estimated from the data.
+-  understand why and when the rate of evolution can be estimated from the data.